m1k1o/neko-apps/README.md

 Your new image will be tagged as `m1k1o/neko-apps:<dir-name>`

+### For nvidia- images

+You need to go to neko repo and build `nvidia-base` image first.

 ## How to run

 Please follow [getting started](https://neko.m1k1o.net/#/getting-started/examples) guide from neko or neko-rooms.